Usage Guide¶

 pass

-The ignore comment can also be on the line above:
+The ignore comment can also be placed on the line above the function definition:

 Use Sparingly